ipython/traitlets/docs/source/config.rst

 All configurable options can also be supplied at the command line when launching the application.
-Applications use a parser called :class:`~traitlets.config.loader.KeyValueLoader` to load values into a Config object.
+Applications use a parser called :class:`~traitlets.config.loader.KVArgParseConfigLoader` to load values into a Config object.

 By default, values are assigned in much the same way as in a config file: